-Welcome to the Department of Biomedical Engineering at NJIT!
+Welcome to the Department of Biomedical Engineering, NJIT

-The BME Freshman Arrival Guide was first published for the Class of 2018, aiming to offer incoming students a comprehensive understanding of the BME Department at NJIT.
-Its primary goal is to serve as a valuable resource, presenting essential information on academics, registration, tutoring services, web services, faculty, and more.
-The guide incorporates messages from current students and features a FAQ section.
-We hope that this handbook becomes your go-to reference for any questions you may have during your first two semesters in the program.
+The BME Freshman Arrival Guide was first published for the Class of 2018.
+Its purpose, and our intention, is to provide incoming students with a general overview of the functions and intricacies of the BME department, as it differs from the rest of NJIT.
+This handbook contains pertinent information about academics, registration, tutoring services, web services, and faculty.
+The handbook is interspersed with student interviews, and contains an FAQ section.
+We hope that this handbook provides you with a one-stop-shopfor almost any questions you may have during your first two semesters in the program.

-This handbook was written by students, for students, under the guidance of the BME Undergraduate Program Director.
+This handbook was written by students, for students, under the auspices of the BME Undergraduate Program Director.
 As academic policies and procedures change, so must this handbook.
 If you are interested in updating this handbook for next year's freshmen, please contact your Senate representative.

-We wish you a happy and successful first year!
+We wish you a happy and successful first year.